AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

 Once logged in with the new password, go to the page "Network -> Interfaces" to configure Physical Interface port1 as the following screenshot.

   - Select the interface with port 1 and click on "Edit"
-  - Enter an Alias (i.e: WAN) for the interface
+  - Enter an Alias (i.e.: WAN) for the interface
   - Specify appropriate role (WAN)
   - Enable DHCP to ensure FW retrieve private IP information from AWS console
   - Enable “Retrieve default gateway from server"